WE ARE ALL GENDER DIVERSITY: 'GENDER EXPRESSION' HUMAN RIGHTS PROTECTIONS IN EDUCATION

 CI, Seed Grant, University of Ottawa, Faculty of Law (2018)

-Kirkup, K., Airton, L., McMillan, A., & DesRochers, J. (In Press).
+Kirkup, K., Airton, L., McMillan, A., & DesRochers, J. (2020).
 The aftermath of human rights protections: Gender identity, gender expression, and the socio-legal regulation of school boards.
 Canadian Journal of Law & Society.
+(Advanced online publication.)

 Airton, L., Kirkup, K., McMillan, A., & DesRochers, J. (2019).
 What is "gender expression"?
 How a new and nebulous human rights construct is taking shape in Ontario school board policy documents.
 Canadian Journal of Education, 42(4), 1154-1182.